kanehekili/MicroDVBRecorder/README.md

 w_scan -f c -x -c de (de is for Germany, use your country code )

-The resulting file needs to be in one of the follwing directories in "home":
+The resulting file needs to be in one of the follwing directories in "home":<br>

-.tzap\channels.conf,
+.tzap\channels.conf<br>
 .czap\channels.conf

 The channels.conf is the base for getting the EPG data as well as the recording.
 Prior to starting the recorder please check if it works: czap "ZDF" or tzap "ARD" or whatever channel names you have.